Office of Innovation and Improvement, Department of Education.

 You can contact ED Pubs at its Web site, also: www.EDPubs.gov or at its email address: firstname.lastname@example.org.

-If you request an application from ED Pubs, be sure to identify this program or competition as follows: CFDA number 84.411A.
+If you request an application package from ED Pubs, be sure to identify this competition as follows: CFDA number 84.411A.

 2. a.
 Content and Form of Application Submission: Requirements concerning the content of an application, together with the forms you must submit, are in the application package for this competition.

-Deadline for Notice of Intent To Submit Application: May 23, 2013.
+Deadline for Notice of Intent to Submit Application: June 6, 2016.

 - Use a font that is either 12 point or larger or no smaller than 10 pitch (characters per inch).

 - Use one of the following fonts: Times New Roman, Courier, Courier New, or Arial.

 The page limit for the application does not apply to part I, the cover sheet; Part II, the budget section, including the narrative budget justification; Part IV, the assurances and certifications; or the one-page abstract, the resumes, the bibliography, or the letters of support of the application.
 However, the page limit does apply to all of the application narrative section of the application.